jimshowalter/architecture-enforcer/README.md

 * Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
 When that happens, you need to keep entering classes until all classes are defined.

-* This tool creates unresolved types and adds them to the type-lookup map so downstream analysis doesn't blow up.
+* This tool creates placeholders for unresolved types and adds them to the type-lookup map, so downstream analysis doesn't blow up.
 This is just a band-aid, because whatever types a missing type refers to are not included in the analysis (because they aren't known).
 Ideally the full transitive closure of types in your project is specified.

 * pf-CDA is smart enough to add references on its own for simple Class.forName calls where the string name of the class is directly specified, as in Class.forName("com.foo.bar.Baz"), but it can't follow complicated string concatenations, strings returned by functions, etc.,